OrienteerBAP/Orienteer-Guidebook/deriving_classes.md

 4. In the class *CmsCustomer*, we already have the string-type property *interaction*, but we want it to be link-type.
 Delete the property *interaction* and create a new property with similar name.
 Set its parameters `Type: LINKLIST`, `Visualization: table`, `Linked Class: CmsInteraction`, `Inverse: customer`.
 5. For the class *CmsInteraction*, for the property *customer* set `Inverse: interaction`.
-6. Let us also have interactions for each customer on a separate tab. for the class *CmsCustomer*, for the parameter *interactions*, set `Tab: Interactions`.
+6. Let us also have interactions for each customer on a separate tab.
+For the class *CmsCustomer*, for the parameter *interactions*, set `Tab: Interactions`.

 So, now can log our interactions with clients on a separate tab.
 Let's view the new UML.